rosteplocentre/rosteplocentre.github.io/README.md

 - Technical and construction doors
 - Metal components for flue and chimney systems

-The company works with private clients, contractors and construction projects.
+The company works with contractors and construction projects.

----

-### Founder

-**Dmitry Vasilyevich Klimov**

-Entrepreneur and developer of engineering and digital systems for logistics, equipment supply and service automation.

 ---